Is Jim Smith a trailblazer or just a footnote for Orlando TV history? We don’t yet know for sure.

 The WESH-Channel 2 journalist holds the distinction of being the first new anchor to be featured in an advertisement for an Orlando TV newscast.
 Based on several months of research involving thousands of pages and more than 50 years of online archives of the Daytona Beach Morning Journal, the Daytona Beach Sunday News-Journal, the Lakeland Ledger, the Ocala Star Banner, Orlando Sentinel and Broadcasting Yearbooks from the AmericanRadioHistory.com website, we’ve compiled this gallery of advertisements for Orlando TV news.
 Despite our hours of work and extensive effort, we are sure it’s an incomplete record.

 Still, we have been able to compile more than 150 images from the available online resources to document some of the history of Orlando TV news from 1954 to 1989.
 And, at least for the time being, Rains kicks off our chronological trip through Orlando TV news history.

-Rains appears in a 1957 ad for WESH promoting its 11 p.m. news.
+Smith appears in several 1957s ad for WESH promoting its news.
 Now remember, 1957 was just one year after Channel 2 went on the air — and just three after TV began in Orlando on WDBO-Channel 6.